NL33/electron-git/z-changelog.md

 ### Add gratitude notes

+### Faster selection of items from search
+-now, when you hit the enter (ie, "return") key from the search box, the Navigator will open the first item in the search results.
+So you can open the navigator, type in a few keys for what you want to view, hit return, and you're done.

 ### hide navigator window after select item to focus on
 -Done.
 -navigator window now will hide itself after you select an item to focus on (app, window, or chrome tab)